Uni Shoyu vs Uni Hishio: Japanese Sea Urchin Sauce

-Loved by many foodies around the world, the sea urchin roe, “Uni (雲丹)” has plenty of natural distinctive umami and is known as a luxury sushi ingredient.
-The sea urchin roe is not only used as a sushi topping but actually it is widely used in Japanese cuisine.
+Loved by many foodies, sea urchin, “Uni (雲丹)” has plenty of natural, distinctive umami and is known as a luxury sushi ingredient.
+The roe is not only used as a sushi topping but is actually widely used in Japanese cuisine.

-For example, when I think of Japanese sauce made with sea urchin, what comes to mind right away are the 2 varieties, “Uni-Hishio (雲丹醤)”, and “Uni-Shoyu (雲丹醤油)”.
+For example, when I think of Japanese sauce made with sea urchin, what comes to my mind right away are the 2 varieties, “Uni-Hishio (雲丹醤)” and “Uni-Shoyu (雲丹醤油)”.

-Actually, they are both available on some online shopping sites outside of Japan, so for those who are interested in Japanese sea urchin sauce, today I will talk about the difference between the Uni-Hishio and Uni-Shoyu sauces.
+These are both available online outside of Japan, so for people who are interested in Japanese sea urchin sauce, today I will talk about how they differ from each other.

-As I wrote about the former Uni-Hishio in this article before, the sea urchin sauce is known as a specialty of Fukui Prefecture consisting of sea urchin, sugar, salt, onion, amino acids, polysaccharide thickener, spices, and paprika pigment.
+As I wrote about Uni Hishio in this article before, the sea urchin sauce is a specialty of Fukui Prefecture consisting of sea urchin, sugar, salt, onion, amino acid seasoning, polysaccharide thickener, spices, and paprika pigment.

-On the other hand, as “Shoyu (醤油)” is the Japanese word for soy sauce, the key ingredients in the Uni-Shoyu sauce are soy sauce and sea urchin.
+On the other hand, in the name of Uni Shoyu, “Shoyu (醤油)” is the Japanese word for soy sauce, so the key ingredients in the sauce are soy sauce and sea urchin.

-Specifically, the Japanese sauce mainly consists of soy sauce, sake lees, fermented rice seasoning, sea urchin paste, salted sea urchin, salt, starch, sugar, sorbitol, alcohol, and paprika pigment.
+Specifically, the Uni Shoyu sauce mainly consists of soy sauce, sake lees, fermented rice seasoning, sea urchin paste, salted sea urchin, salt, starch, sugar, sorbitol, alcohol, and paprika pigment.

-Meanwhile, Uni-Shoyu is a soy sauce-based sea urchin sauce with a dark brown color that comes from its base ingredient soy sauce.
-With a slightly coarse consistency, it is literally something like a cross between sea urchin sauce and soy sauce.
+Meanwhile, Uni-Shoyu is a soy sauce-based sea urchin sauce with a dark brown color from its base ingredient, soy sauce.

-Although Uni Hishio and Uni Shoyu are quite different in taste, both the Japanese sea urchin sauces can be used in the same way and go especially well with Sashimi fresh raw fish slices, pasta dishes, fresh vegetables, tofu and so on.
+Although Uni Hishio and Uni Shoyu are quite different in taste, these sea urchin sauces can be used in the same way and make a great pair with Sashimi raw fish slices, pasta dishes, fresh vegetables, tofu, or the like.